Contributing

 - Write tutorials — deploy guides for apps not yet covered

-- Translate the UI — i18n pipeline is open; see below
+- Translate the UI — translation infrastructure not in place yet; see Translations below

 - Triage issues — confirm bugs, ask for clarification, label